 - Or try the Touring Routes pages with detailed suggestions for how to see the best of Portugal from two wheels – the map below gives an outline of the routes:

 Guided Cycle Tours

-Eastern Explorer Tour this is a fairly tough trip taking a north-south route through three different regions of Portugal over 12 days, from the northern end of the Serra da Estrela mountains all the way to the Gulf of Cadiz.
+Eastern Explorer Tour – involves bicycling on a fairly tough north-south route through three different regions of Portugal over 12 days, from the northern end of the Serra da Estrela mountains all the way to the Gulf of Cadiz.
 Departures in May and September 2017.